CodeNameNoah/TipJar/README.md

-# TransCrypt: Ethereum Tipping Made Simple
+# TipJar: Ethereum Tipping Made Simple

-TransCrypt is a robust and user-friendly decentralized application (dApp) built on Ethereum and React.js that simplifies the process of sending tips in Ether.
+TipJar is a robust and user-friendly decentralized application (dApp) built on Ethereum and React.js that simplifies the process of sending tips in Ether.
 With an intuitive interface and seamless integration with MetaMask, it provides a quick and easy way for users to tip one another for their contributions.

 ## Features